-Chia seeds have been popular in health food circles for years, for good reason -- they're relatively affordable, highly nutritious and have a mild flavor that works in many dishes.
-And while chia seeds are moderately high in calories, thanks to their healthy omega-3 fatty acids, their fiber content makes them a welcome addition to weight-loss diets.
-Experiment in the kitchen to add chia to weight loss-friendly breakfasts and snacks to help you shed pounds.
+Chia seeds have been popular in health food circles for years, for good reason — they're relatively affordable, highly nutritious and while they're moderately high in calories, one of the major chia seeds benefits is that their fiber content makes them a welcome addition to weight-loss diets.

 Weight Loss 101